CorneliusSmith/clubhouse-importer/README.md

 The importer runs via command line.

-`cd` to the product directory and run via `node index.js <func> <args>`
+`cd` to the product directory and run ` yarn build` Commads are run using `node index.js <func> <args>`

-Methods accept a "settings" object via `args` that should specify clubhouse.io entity _IDs_ for the source project, target project, and target epic.
+Some methods accept a "settings" object via `args` that should specify clubhouse.io entity _IDs_ for the source project, target project, and target epic.

+**_If `yarn install` is ran ensure clubhouse-lib files are replaced with the files from the repo since missing api endpoints were added!_**

 To migrate the iterations from the source workspace: